Jorge Hine Saborío

-Jorge Hine Saborío (October 6, 1878 – May 16, 1962) was a Costa Rican politician and businessman.
+Jorge Hine Saborío (6 October 1878 – 16 May 1962) was a Costa Rican businessman and politician who served as Second Designate to the Presidency from 1936 to 1944.

 He was born in San Ramón, Costa Rica, to Luis Hine Ramírez and Enriqueta Saborío Iglesias.
 He married Ana María García Bottino, the daughter of Vespancio García Cuervo and Colomba Bottino Capiro, on June 17, 1904, in San José.

 He was a businessman of substantial means, and he was the Bank Manager of Costa Rica.
 He was Vice President of the Republic from May 8, 1936 to May 8, 1944.
 From March 4 to March 16, 1943, he acted temporarily as president while President Rafael Ángel Calderón Guardia was absent, traveling to Panama.